2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 Part 4: The Platform Leaderboard—Who's Actually Winning?

-Based on technology signature prevalence across our 30 million domain sample, combined with BuiltWith Trends data and industry analysis, here's how the major platforms stack up in 2026:
+Based on technology signature prevalence across our 30 million domain sample, combined with BuiltWith Trends data and industry analysis, here's how the major platforms stack up in 2026.
+For context on how technology detection tools compare in surfacing this adoption data, see our detailed analysis.

 1. HighLevel: The Agency Disruptor

 The HighLevel story is perhaps the most fascinating in our data.
-According to Marketer-M8 analysis, HighLevel has become the #1 marketing automation platform by installation count—a remarkable achievement for a platform that barely existed five years ago.
+According to companies using HighLevel we tracked and Marketer-M8 analysis, HighLevel has become one of the fastest-growing marketing automation platforms by installation count—a remarkable achievement for a platform that barely existed five years ago.

 Here's how it works: Agencies subscribe to HighLevel, then resell it under their own branding to local business clients.
 Each agency adoption equals dozens (sometimes hundreds) of end-client websites.
 Our crawlers detect HighLevel's characteristic tracking scripts and widgets across local business domains that would never independently purchase sophisticated marketing automation.